-- Overall ELPAC proficiency level is Moderately Developed (Level 3) or higher and: In Listening, Speaking, Reading, and Writing Domains, there is no more than one domain scored at a Somewhat Developed Level (Level2) - Student scores at "Nearly Met" or higher overall on the CAASPP (SBAC) OR - Lexile scores in the range of "Approaching" or higher on the College and Career Readiness Lexile Performance Standards. - Teacher Evaluation: This includes ELA Grades with C or above and additional assessment - Parent Consultation
+- Overall ELPAC proficiency level is Moderately Developed (Level 3) or higher and: In the Listening, Speaking, Reading, and Writing Domains, there is no more than one domain scored at a Somewhat Developed Level (Level 2) - Student scores at "Nearly Met" or higher overall on the CAASPP (SBAC) OR - Lexile scores in the range of "Approaching" or higher on the College and Career Readiness Lexile Performance Standards. - Teacher Evaluation: Teacher observation rubrics or teacher judgment that students are sufficiently prepared to perform in the core curriculum. - Parent consultation

-Data from ELPAC will be used beginning 2018-19.
+\Data from ELPAC will be used beginning 2018-19.
 The CDE has not yet issued new Reclassification criteria for ELPAC